rei/rei-cedar-vue-2/README.md

 When creating a pull request run `git cz` rather than `git commit` and follow the prompts.

 This projects Changelogs are generated.
-To output the latest changelog file you will need to create a new repository release.

-- Generate the root Changelog: `npm run changelog`
+- Generate the Changelog: `npm run changelog`